alexander-hergert/vite-react-js-template-heavy/README.md

 - Example Todos.jsx and Todo.jsx to demonstrate the use of redux.

-#### utility functions
+#### utils functions

-- utility.js currently has (saveDataToLocalStorage, loadDataFromLocalStorage) functions
+- utils.js currently has (saveDataToLocalStorage, loadDataFromLocalStorage) functions

 #### animations